 Program Overview

-Food has no boundaries!
 This is the place for discovering unmatched opportunities for exceptional graduates.
-A Cook Apprenticeship is a great way to go if you want hands-on learning, lots of flexibility and the freedom to earn while you learn!
+The Cook Apprenticeship program is an excellent option if you want hands-on learning, lots of flexibility and the freedom to earn while you learn.

 Full Description

-- Experience hands-on training and learn the related theory in an innovative program that fits within your work schedule.
+- learn the related theory in an innovative program that fits within your work schedule

 There are two levels of in-school training (H601 and H607) in the Cook Apprenticeship program: